boldthemes/wp-juggler-server/README.md

 ### 1.2.7 - November 24, 2015 ###
 * Fix: Untranslateable string
-* Tweak: Check BSR_PATH instead of ABSPATH to be consistent
+* Tweak: Check WPJS_PATH instead of ABSPATH to be consistent
 * Tested with 4.4

 ### 1.2.6 ###